ThomasXuanNguyen/Home/index.md

   <a href="https://github.com/ThomasXuanNguyen">GitHub</a>
   <br>
   <h2>About Me</h2>
   <p>My name is Thomas Nguyen.
-I am a games programmer who finished his  Advance Diploma of Professional Game Development in 2019.</p>
+I am a games programmer who finished his diploma of Digital and Interactive Games in 2018 and his Advance Diploma of     Professional Game Development in 2019 an.</p>
-  <p>I already have my diploma of Digital and Interactive Games.</p>
   <p>I am a hard worker, good communicator and punctual.</p>
   <p>I have been working on an pre-exisiting app for Bankstown Sports Club as a Full Time Full Stack Developer contractor for 6 months.</p>
   <p>I am a generalist, can code in C++/C#/Html/python and I have worked in Unity/Unreal.</p>